 Use cases

 Domain grabbing can be useful in various situations.
-Since domain grabbing is a quick action, it can help companies gain control of a domain before others buy it.
-Companies can also try to acquire a domain at a lower price when they grab a domain.
+Since domain grabbing is a quick action, it can help companies to gain control over a domain. erlangenbefore others buy them.
+Companies can also try to buy a domain at a lower price when they grab a domain.

 Examples